 Alan's Vintage Watches

 Click links to get to each featured watch page will have several pictures of the watch, along with various descriptions and other text-based information.
 Some pages have their own internal links you can follow if interested.
 Click link or the picture, to get to the page.

-Many of these watches I still have, but many I have sold off, and in some cases given away.
+Many of these watches I still own, but many I have sold off, and in some cases have given away.

 I hope you will enjoy looking through the pages of these featured watches.
 Thank you for your interest.

 Russian watches.
 This page highlights a number of Russian-made mechanical watches, and includes documents and other information.
 Timex Marlin reissue 2017.
 This is not a vintage watch, but it is a mechanical watch very faithfully recreating a classic Timex from 1965.
 It is the first mechanical watch Timex has made in decades.
 K-Mart branded watch!
 A vintage mechanical watch with a cheap 1J Swiss movement, from ACTUAL K-MART!
 If it wasn't for the iconic slanted K on the dial, there would be nothing special about this K-time."
 Page on mechanical digital watches, sometimes called "direct read," or "jump hour" watches.
 I love these for what they are, but never liked telling time with them.
 Read on.
 Sputnik watch, late 1950s or early 1960s.
 Russian watch.
 Big page on the watch, and on Sputnik.

 Timex Electric.
 (Link under construction).
 Early 1960s.
 The setting crown is on the back.
 Mechanical watch, run by battery.